pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ![course map](../media/rfc-talent-plan-courses.png)

-The picture above shows the latest framework of Talent Plan Courses.
-In addition to TiDB related learning materials, lots of other sections are provided as well.
-Following are the details:
+The picture above shows the framework of Talent Plan Courses.
+In addition to TiDB related materials, lots of other sections are provided, as described below:

 - Open Source Cooperation